ssadh123/ssadh123/README.md

 ---

 ## 🚀 About Me
-I’m a Math–CS and Business Economics student at UCSD with a passion for:
+I’m a Math–CS and Business Economics student at UCSD

 ---